-The MXR M133 Micro Amp is a deceptively simple pedal that can have a huge impact on your sound.
+The MXR M133 Micro Amp is one of those deceptively simple pedals that can have a huge impact on your sound.
 If you’re seeking a solution for extra volume and dynamics, a good clean boost might be for you.
 Does the MXR M133 give you the best boost for your buck?
 You’ll find out in our MXR Micro Amp review.

-But first, let’s talk boosts, compressors, and overdrives to find out if this is the solution you’re looking for.
+But first, let’s talk boosts, overdrive, and compressor pedals to find out if this is the solution you’re looking for.

 When people want a booster pedal, they usually just need more volume.
 A good clean boost pedal delivers just that.
 It’s great for matching the volume of two different guitars or for kicking up the sustain of an overdriven amp.
 We’ll get into what the MXR Micro Amp can do later.